michaeltelford/wgit/README.md

 **Extension Notes**:

-- Any links should be mapped into `Wgit::Url` objects, Url's are treated as Strings when being inserted into the DB.
+- Any links should be mapped into `Wgit::Url` objects, Url's are treated as Strings when being inserted into the database.
-- Any object like a Nokogiri object will not be inserted into the DB, its up to you to map each object to a native type e.g. String, Boolean etc.
+- Any object like a Nokogiri object will not be inserted into the database, its up to you to map each object to a native type e.g. String, Boolean etc.

 ## Gotchas